 District 7 - Grand Rapids area

-CO Mike Fairbanks (Deer River) checked anglers, monitored OHV activity, attended K-9 training and assisted the county with a domestic call.
-Enforcement action was taken for operate ATV on roadway and angling license issues.
+CO Mike Fairbanks (Deer River) checked anglers, monitored OHV activity and attended K-9 training.
+Enforcement action was taken for litter, no lights on trailer and angling license violations.

-CO Gary Lefebvre (Pengilly) worked fishermen, spring beaver trappers and state parks.
-He also worked closed roads and trails during the week.
+CO Gary Lefebvre (Pengilly) worked fishermen, watercraft, ATVs, state parks and campgrounds.
+He also worked on equipment related issues during the week.